Never4ever/embedded-deviantART-muro-wordpress/README.txt

 Security is a complicated question, the deviantART muro plugin uses WordPress' standard upload mechanisms for adding items to your Media Library, so that part is as secure as core WordPress.

 For comments upload there's an inherent risk caused by the fact that you're accepting a file upload from a potentially untrusted and unknown user.
+For this reason the deviantART muro comments are turned off for the default install, you must enable them from the settings panel.

-The deviantART muro plugin attempts to minimise that risk by checking that the file type uploaded is a legitimate PNG image and that it is saved under a .png file extension.
+The deviantART muro plugin attempts to minimise the risk by checking that the file type uploaded is a legitimate PNG image and that it is saved under a .png file extension (to avoid image polyglot attacks).

 In addition to that, there are independent moderation options that you can apply to comments containing images; allowing you to set up stricter moderation rules for comments with images than those without.